-- 35. The deductible on an aircraft hull all risks policy is typically applicable to

-- A. ground losses only.

-- B. in-flight losses only.

-- C. partial losses only.

-- D. total losses only.

-- 36. For a book of aviation insurance business, most insurers calculate loss reserves in respect of Incurred But Not Reported (IBNR) claims using

-- A. an actuarial approach.

-- B. a loss fund.

-- C. a method laid down by the Financial Conduct Authority.

-- D. stochastic modelling.

-- 37. Which type of captive insurance company is established only to underwrite the aviation risks of the parent group?

-- A. Group captive.

-- B. Mutual captive.

-- C. Pure captive.

-- D. Rent-a-captive.

-- 38. Under which type of reinsurance arrangement are recoveries deducted from the ultimate net loss before the programme is applied?

-- A. Excess of loss.

-- B. Quota share.

-- C. Stop loss.

-- D. Surplus.

-- 39. What does a passenger establish when seeking to make a claim for product liability?

-- A. Intent.

-- B. Negligence.

-- C. Nuisance.

-- D. Trespass.

-- 40. The threshold point for determining that an aircraft is too badly damaged to be repaired economically is set by insurers at what percentage of the agreed value of the aircraft?

-- A. 50%

-- B. 60%

-- C. 75%

-- D. 90%
+35. The deductible on an airline hull all risks policy is typically applicable to A. ground losses only.
+B. in-flight losses only.
+C. partial losses only.
+D. total losses only.
+36. For a book of aviation insurance business, most insurers calculate loss reserves in respect of Incurred But Not Reported (IBNR) claims using A. an actuarial approach.
+B. a loss fund.
+C. a method laid down by the Financial Conduct Authority.
+D. stochastic modelling.
+37. Which type of captive insurance company is established only to underwrite the aviation risks of the parent group?
+A. Group captive.
+B. Mutual captive.
+C. Pure captive.
+D. Rent-a-captive.
+38. Under which type of reinsurance arrangement are recoveries deducted from the ultimate net loss before the programme is applied?
+A. Excess of loss.
+B. Quota share.
+C. Stop loss.
+D. Surplus.
+39. What does a passenger establish when seeking to make a claim for product liability?
+A. Intent.
+B. Negligence.
+C. Nuisance.
+D. Trespass.
+40. The threshold point for determining that an aircraft is too badly damaged to be repaired economically is set by insurers at what percentage of the agreed value of the aircraft?
+A. 50% B. 60% C. 75%